derek-corcoran-barrios/SustainscapesOrganizationPres/README.md

 ![](man/figures/README-unnamed-chunk-2-1.png)

-The last tremor or earthquake happened Mauritius - Reunion region, and had a magnitude of 4.7.
-The most intense tremor or earthquake in the last month happened Mid-Indian Ridge and had a magnitude of 5.5, this was updated at 31/12, 2021 02:06.
+The last tremor or earthquake happened 298 km SE of Hadibu, Yemen, and had a magnitude of 4.5.
+The most intense tremor or earthquake in the last month happened Mid-Indian Ridge and had a magnitude of 5.5, this was updated at 31/12, 2021 05:29.
 Thanks stackoverflow!!